glepter/Quickcrypt/README.md

 # Quickcrypt
 Script for quick encription of files

-Generaring a key file will save a randomly-generated key to encrypt the data with, after the file is encrypted it will require the SAME key to be decrypted, using a different key to decrypt the data will corrupt the data and the original key won't work to decrypt it anymore.
+Generating a key file will save a randomly-generated key to encrypt the data with, after the file is encrypted it will require the SAME key to be decrypted, using a different key to decrypt the data will corrupt the data and the original key won't work to decrypt it anymore.

 Start by running the Quickcrypt.exe

 ![00](https://user-images.githubusercontent.com/23648113/120394900-f85d5700-c2e8-11eb-9ea5-6d6cfe6b9b0d.PNG)

 *GENERATE NEW KEY*

 Click the Generate Key button in the bottom-center side of the window and a pop-up will show

 ![02](https://user-images.githubusercontent.com/23648113/120395204-77528f80-c2e9-11eb-8573-3d657b97d765.PNG)